How to Use Amazon Lightning Deals: More Than Just a Quick Buck

 Use Enhanced Brand Content to further optimize your listing for grabbing shoppers’ attention.
 Enhanced Brand Content gives Amazon sellers additional image, text, and video options within their product listing.

 Double-check your product category.
 The success of your Amazon Lightning Deal depends entirely on your listing being displayed in front of, not just shoppers… but the right shoppers.
-Considering Amazon Lightning Deals pull your deal category directly from your listing, it’s worth taking a quick look to make sure you’re getting the absolute most out of this amazing Amazon marketing tool.
+Considering Amazon Lightning Deals pull your deal category directly from your listing, it’s worth taking a quick look to make sure you’re getting the absolute most out of this amazing Amazon sales tool.

 Positioning.
 Is your product seasonal?
 If so, you may want to consider timing your Lightning Deal with care.
 As we mentioned before, Lightning deals operate independently of holidays and Amazon Prime Day, however you’ll still want to keep an eye on your calendar.
 Optimizing your promotional period to coincide with your product’s most successful holiday’s (such as Cyber Monday) is one of the best ways to get the most bang for your buck.